How remote work will change the tech office indefinitely

 Every office will evolve differently

-While East Side Games made the call to transition to a fully remote workforce, it’s not to say that every company will follow this lead.
+While East Side Games made the call to transition to a full-time remote workforce, it’s not to say that every company will follow this lead.
 Independent research at Aura has shown us that work arrangements of the future can take many different forms.

 Some will gladly follow the hub idea, others will allow employees to work from home a couple days a week with business as usual otherwise, and many other companies will fall somewhere in between.
 Future work arrangements will also largely depend on the industry the company is in.
 Tech companies might be the most adaptable to a fully remote environment, while traditional law firms might be more hesitant to pull such a trigger.